 Transform the interview from a question/answer session into a “business conversation.”
 Let the Hiring Manager(s) know how knowledgeable you are of the current financial state of the company, marketing initiatives, plans for mobile penetration, etc….
 This newly acquired knowledge will be provided by the Google Alerts system.

 When selecting a company for the search criteria, make sure you place quotation marks outside of the company’s name.
 This helps to eliminate irrelevant search results.
 It would also be wise to create an outline, summarizing company news and information related to the specific department where you are seeking employment (If the search results are this specific).

 Approach the interview with confidence and not arrogance.
 Your goal is to show HOW you will be able to assist the company in reaching its goals and not yours.
 Know what the goals are or develop an intelligent hypothesis as to their future vision and what they are trying to accomplish.

 IMPORTANT: You can enter multiple company names within this feature.

 GOOGLE ALERTS: http://www.google.com/alerts

-Posted in Applicant Tracking Systems (ATS), Coaches, Résumé/CV/Cover Letter(s), Students
+Posted in Applicant Tracking Systems (ATS), ESPN, Résumé/CV/Cover Letter(s), Students